Hollyhock Flower Meaning, Spiritual Symbolism, Color Meaning & More

 The flowers have bell-shaped, papery-looking petals that almost look like crepe paper.

-Don’t survive the frost
+Don't survive The frost

 Like many flowers that bloom in the early spring and summer, the hollyhock flowers will die at the exposure to frost come fall and early winter with the sudden drop in temperature.